samaikhyakaranam/unhook-app/README.md

 The core problem our app addresses is teen vaping.
-Our app functions as a habit-tracking app that allows teens to quit vaping at their own pace by tracking moods, cravings, and vaping statusOur app's features include community support, journaling, rewards, online shop, stickers, and more.
+Our app functions as a habit-tracking app that allows teens to quit vaping at their own pace by tracking moods, cravings, and vaping status.
+Our app's features include community support, journaling, rewards, online shop, stickers, and more.